-In the event of liquidation of a Company, the holders of equity shares of will be entitled to receive remaining assets of the Company, after distribution of all preferential amounts.
-The distribution will be in proportion to the number of equity shares held by the shareholders.
+In the event of liquidation of a Company, the holders of equity shares will be entitled to receive remaining assets of the Company, after distribution of all preferential amounts.
+The distribution will be in proportion to the number of equity shares held by the shareholders of the Company.